solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 stake_state.credits_observed = vote_state.credits;
 ```

+`credits_to_claim` is used to compute the reward and commission, and
+`StakeState::Stake.credits_observed` is updated to the latest
+`VoteState.credits` value.

 ### Collecting network fees into the MiningPool

 At the end of the block, before the bank is frozen, but after it processed all